EmmyVoita/EmmyVoita.github.io/_posts/2025-1-4-Q-Learning.markdown

 {% endhighlight %}
 </div>

-Then when deciding how to move the agent, the direction from the optimal policy is sampled using the agents current position.
-You can see how after training the agent always uses the most optimal strategy, which is to move back and forth to the state with the highest reward.
+Then when deciding how to move the agent, the direction from the optimal policy is sampled using the agent's current position.
+You can see how after training the agent always uses the optimal strategy, which is to move back and forth to the state with the highest reward.

 ![2025-01-2820-40-41-ezgif com-optimize](/assets/videos/QLearning/2025-01-2820-40-41-ezgif.com-optimize.gif){: .default-image .clickable-image }